Trends in the global health burden from outdoor air pollution

 Trends in global health linked to fine particulate matter

-Globally, deaths that can be linked to breathing fine particulate matter (PM2.5) increased from about 3.5 million in 1990 to 4.2 million in 2015.
-This increase can be explained in part by higher levels of fine particles in the air.
-But other factors also matter, such as growing human populations, the movement of people to cities where air pollution is worse, and the growing numbers of old people who are more likely to get ill when they breathe air pollutants.
+Globally, deaths that can be linked to breathing ambient (outdoor) fine particulate matter (PM2.5) increased from about 3.3 million in 1990 to 4.1 million in 2016.
+This increase can be explained in part by higher levels of fine particles in outdoor air.
+But other factors also matter, such as growing human populations, the movement of people to cities where air pollution is worse, and the growing numbers of old people who are more likely to get ill when they breathe pollutanted air.

-You can also explore global patterns and trends in the numbers and rates of DALYs related to both fine particulate matter and ozone using the interactive tools in Explore the Data.
-Compare results among individual countries and regional groupings.
+You can also explore global patterns and trends in the numbers and rates of DALYs related to fine particles, ozone, and household air pollution using the interactive tools in Explore the Data.
+Compare results among individual countries and among regional, sociodemographic, and economic groupings.
 See the How To page for more detailed instructions.